junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 The Verifier combines the incoming partial results, combines the results from it own Evidence Appraisal and passes the Aggregated Attestation Results to the Verifier from which it receives Combined Evidence.

-## Trust Relationships
+### Trust Relationships

 ### Verifiers
 In the cascaded pattern, the communicating Verifiers fully trust each other.
 Each Verifier has the trust anchor for the Verifier it is communicating to (i.e. either sending information or receiving information).
 This prevents man in the middle attack for the partial Attestation Results received by a Verifier or a Aggregated Attestation Results (AAR) which it receives in the return path.

 ### Relying Party and Verifiers
 In the cascaded pattern, the RP may communicate with any Verifier and thus receive its Attestation Results.
-Hence RP must have a trust root for the root CA certificate, whose leaf certifcate key is used to sign the Attestation Results.
+Hence RP fully trusts all the Verifiers.

 ## Hybrid Pattern